It is fantastic when innovation and women’s sport come together to provide a product that enhanced how Women play sport.

 ‘There are a lot of women who really wanted a closer fit and that’s how this boot was designed; it really caters towards a true woman’s shape.
 We totally looked at the woman’s shape and built the shoe, whereas nearly every other shoe you see in the marketplace now says they’re a women’s shoe but they are really just a resized men’s last,’ Mark says.
 ‘I thought, “No one’s actually built a true football last for women, I wanted ASICS to be the first to do it”.’

 The Lethal women’s football boot is commercially available through asics.com and in-store at Rebel Sport and online at rebelsport.com.au.
-The boot comes in women’s sizes 6.5 to 12 and in two eye-catching colours, black and aqua or flash coral base.
+The boot comes in women’s sizes 6.5 to 12 and in two eye-catching colours.

 Note: ASICS is an APA Endorsed Product Partner; however, the new Lethal women’s football boot is not APA endorsed.